-Carbon (pronounced as KAR-ben) is a soft nonmetal denoted by the chemical symbol C that exists in several forms like diamond, graphite, graphene, and fullerense.
-It is the sixth most abundant element in the earth’s crust, it can be obtained in the form of black powder by burning organic compounds in limited supply of oxygen .
+Carbon (pronounced as KAR-ben) is a soft nonmetal denoted by the chemical symbol C. It forms several allotropes including diamond, graphite, graphene, and fullerene.
+Carbon is the sixth most abundant element in the earth’s crust, and it can be obtained in the form of black powder by burning organic compounds in a limited supply of oxygen .

 Where is Carbon Found in Nature

 In the earth’s crust different forms of the element exist.
 Natural diamonds occurs in mineral called kimberlite that’s commonly found in Botswana, Russia, DR Congo, South Africa, and Canada.
 Graphite reserves can be found in Brazil, Canada, Ukraine, India, and Norway.
 It forms an important constituent in all living beings and also found as fossil remains in hydrocarbons and carbonates .